aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 It is a decision of CPU creators and specific trait of that processor: one must manually set ``C`` flag before subtraction, otherwise product will be less by one than expected.
-In cost of single command it allows to chains ``ADC/SBC`` commands to operate on larger numbers.
+In cost of single command it allows to chains ``ADC/SBC`` commands to operate on larger numbers and spare a fistful of logic gates.

-In my code I deliberately choose conformation to hardware behaviour and step 1 in both routines looks the same.
+In my code I deliberately choose conformation to hardware behaviour and step 1 in both routines looks the same: add arguments then add a Carry.

 Step 2 is different - in 6502 `patent`_ we can see that combining binary and decimal carry is inhibited when ``DAA`` line is low, thus - for subtracting only binary carry is used.
 I can replicate that in code in expense for extra conditions but I choose simpler approach.

-Step 3 is different from ``ADC`` and from rest of code.
-I deliberately choose subtraction operation ``-6`` in place of real ``+10`` for decimal correction, because even if former is more conferment with real hardware but introduces unnecessary complexity for reader.
-Step 1 and 2 are visible to programmer, because of requirements of setting ``C`` flag - internals of decimal correction are hidden.
+Step 3 is alsoe different from ``ADC`` and from rest of code.
+I deliberately choose subtraction operation ``-6`` in place of real ``+10`` for decimal correction, because even if former is conform with real hardware, it also introduces unnecessary complexity for reader.
+Step 1 and 2 are visible to programmer, because of requirements of setting ``C`` flag before operation: internals of decimal correction are hidden.

-In that step there is also additional code - calculation of decimal carry (``dc*``) from decimal correction and propagation by separate line to next adder (in that case to second, but in 65C816 code from second to third and from third to fourth).
-It is a behaviour described and observed on "real", i.e. hardware 65C02 chips and doesn't exists in emulated mode of 65C816.
-Because of that extra variable (``real65c02``) was provided.
+In that step there is also additional code - calculation of decimal carry (``dc*``) after decimal correction and propagation to next adder (in that case to second, but in 65C816 code from second to third and from third to fourth).
+It is a behaviour described and observed on "real" 65C02 chips and doesn't exists in emulated mode of 65C816.
+Because of that an extra variable (``real65c02``) was provided.

 Finally - ``V`` flag is calculated from arguments and binary product, but in that case ``ar2`` has flipped bits (during argument preparation section).